Zoom-to-Inpaint: Image Inpainting with High-Frequency Details: Experiment results and evaluation

-\textbf{Qualitative comparison.}\quad We show qualitative comparisons in \figs{fig:teaser} and~\ref{fig:qualitative_1}.
-In \fig{fig:teaser}, our method accurately reconstructs edges and fine lines in the correct orientation while other methods find it difficult to preserve the continuity of the fine lines or fail to produce any edges at all in the missing region.
-Similarly, in \fig{fig:qualitative_1}, our method accurately reconstructs high frequency details such as edges and fine texture.
+\textbf{Visual results.}\quad We show qualitative comparisons of visual results in \figs{fig:teaser} and~\ref{fig:qualitative_1}.
+In \fig{fig:teaser}, our method accurately reconstructs edges and fine lines in the correct orientation while other methods find it difficult to preserve the continuity of the fine lines or fail to produce any edges at all in the missing region. \fig{fig:qualitative_1} shows the qualitative results on both mask sizes.
+Similar to \fig{fig:teaser}, our method accurately reconstructs high-frequency details such as edges and fine texture, as well as global structures for \textit{large masks}.
 Please refer to the Appendix for additional results, including full images of the crops shown in \fig{fig:qualitative_1}.

-\textbf{User study.}\quad We also conduct a user study to evaluate the preferences of users on the results produced by our approach compared to the other methods.
-We use the same test sets as in the quantitative evaluation, with the small and large masks datasets shown to 13 and 15 users respectively.
-Each user evaluates 300 pairs of inpainted images in a random order, where one image is generated by our method, and the other image is generated by a method among \cite{nazeri2019edgeconnect, yi2020contextual, yu2019free, zheng2019pluralistic}.
+\textbf{User study.}\quad We conduct a user study to evaluate the preferences of users on the results produced by our approach compared to the other methods.
+We asked 13 users to evaluate 300 pairs of inpainted images in a random order, where one image is generated by our method, and the other image is generated by a method among \cite{nazeri2019edgeconnect, yi2020contextual, yu2019free, zheng2019pluralistic}.
 Users are asked to select their preferred result based on the question: ``Which of these images looks better?".
+The percentage of users that prefer our method over the others for \textit{masks} is summarized in \tab{tab:user_study}, where users more frequently prefer our method over all other methods, with at least 64.21\% preference rate.
+More details of the user study including a screenshot, the raw number of counts, and results on \textit{large masks} are provided in the Appendix.
+We observed that \textit{masks} are more suitable for comparing the ability to generate pleasing and comparable results rather than \textit{large masks}, due to objectionable artifacts being generated by all methods for the latter, as shown in the Appendix.